finkeissen/finkeissen/README.md

 This repository is intentionally minimal.
 It serves as a stable entry point, not a personal status feed.
+It does not argue, persuade, or optimize — it defines structure.

 Contributions, discussions, and applications are welcome — within the shared structure of the research program.